jamco1229/jamco-personal/content/projects/scribe-project.md

 There is no zooming or panning in the app, as it is meant to mimic the experience of using a physical notebook.

 All the UI is scribble friendly.
 Meaning you don’t ‘title’ the notebooks, you scribble on the covers.
-And if there were ever a need for settings it would look like this: